kme211/100-days-of-code-2017/log.md

   - Do I store user data such as `drawings` in MongoDB?
 If so, how would I do that while using Auth0?
   - Or do I add `contributors` to the `Drawing` schema

+### Day 19: Wednesday, January 25, 2017

+**Today's Progress:** I worked a little on my [React weather app](http://codepen.io/kme211/pen/zNoave) and made a CSS [elephant](http://codepen.io/kme211/pen/vgJMRZ) for #dailycssimages.
+I even added a little trunk swinging action.
+I don't have much experience with animation in CSS so it's good to get some practice.